WorklogWiz/timesheet/README.md

 `pandoc README.md -o README.pdf`

-> To get `pandoc` on MacOS use `brew install pandoc basictex`
+> To get `pandoc` on macOS use `brew install pandoc basictex`

 ### Separating unit tests and integration tests

-Keeping unit tests separated from integration tests, the latter which require access to external services, is crucial to maintain the code base.
+Keeping unit tests separated from integration tests, the latter of which requires access to external services, is crucial to maintain the code base.

 Integration tests for any crate are located in the `tests/` directory.